ReactUnity/core/README.md

 ## Usage

-- Create a canvas and add `ReactUnity` component to it
+- Create a canvas and add `ReactRendererUGUI` component to it
-- Run `npx @reactunity/create` in your Unity project root to create a React project
+- Run [`npx @reactunity/create@latest`](https://github.com/ReactUnity/create) in your Unity project root to create a React project
 - Run `npm start` from React project
 - Click play in Unity

-The documentation on the [main website](https://reactunity.github.io) is under development.
+Visit the documentation on the [main website](https://reactunity.github.io) to learn more.

 ## Known Issues